 'Sometimes, sh*t happens, someone's gotta deal with it, and who you gonna call?'

 I like all three of the original movies, didn't like Salvation as much.
 I have yet to see Genisys but its score on Rotten Tomatoes really disappoints me.
 What it does have going for it, though, is Arnold Schwarzenegger reprising his role as a T-800 and the Eleventh Doctor, Matt Smith, in a role that's supposed to get bigger as the new trilogy progresses.
 If it progresses at all.
 I'm almost certain that'll cause an explosive increase of Terminator/Doctor Who crossover fanfics.
 And I think I'll be forever pissed that The Sarah Connor Chronicles was canceled on a cliffhanger.
 Somebody please kill the Fox network!

 I really like Baloo in that show.
 He's lazy and a bit of a slob but when push comes to shove and you're going up against Karnage and the air pirates, there's no one else I'd rather have to work with.

 That was a fun show.
 I love how Huey, Louie, and Dewey would occasionally cause problems for Scrooge.
 And I also like Scrooge.
 He's a tightwad but you can't help but like him.
 He's a pinch penny but he understands the value of family.
-And it's coming back in 2017!!!
+And it's BACK!!!

 Toy Story Trilogy